 2.7.0 or higher.
 Provide an API key to your gateway via the

 APOLLO_KEY environment variable for the gateway to report metrics to the default ingress.
-To ensure that implementing services do not report metrics as well, do not provide them with an
+To ensure that subgraphs do not report metrics as well, either do not provide them with an

 APOLLO_KEY or install the